dav-anderson/ramp_template/README.md

 `adb install -r /target/debug/apk/<projectname>.apk`

-Once the streaming install has completed you can test your app with (the package name will be something like org.packagename.example/android.app.NativeActivity)
+Once the streaming install has completed you can test your app in shell with (the package name will be something like org.packagename.example/android.app.NativeActivity).

-`adb shell am start -n <package name configured in manifest>`
+`adb shell am start -n <package_name/android:name>`

+Alternatively you may search for your app on the phones application tab and tap to run like you would normally.

 ### Configuring Icons